-150.106 Semester 1 (Wellington and Manawatu)
+150.106 Semester 1 (Wellington, Manawatū and by distance)

 Be introduced to the scope of Māori art with a view to recognising traditional elementary forms and their significance.
-Consider social and cultural dimensions and examine Maori art forms from pre-contact times to the present within the context of a dynamic and changing society.
+Consider social and cultural dimensions and examine Māori art forms from pre-contact times to the present within the context of a dynamic and changing society.

-Ngā Momo Whakairo: Contemporary Māori Visual Art 150.206 Semester 2
+Ngā Momo Whakairo: Contemporary Māori Visual Art

 An interpretation of the design structures that constitute Māori art from a bicultural perspective together with an examination of the factors that determine stylistic change.
-Prereguisite: Ngā Hanga Whakairo (150.106)
+Prerequisite: Ngā Hanga Whakairo (150.106)